danskernesdigitalebibliotek/dpl-react/src/components/material/reserve-button.md

 --> 4{Is the selected manifestations reservable ?}

-4{Is the selected manifestation reservable ?} --Yes--> ButtonWithType[The button says 'Reserve /material type/' + Is disabled] 4{Is the selected manifestation reservable ?} --No--> CannotbeReserved[The button says 'Cannot be reserved' + Is disabled]
+4{Is the selected manifestation reservable ?} --Yes--> ButtonWithType[The button says 'Reserve /material type/' + is enabled] 4{Is the selected manifestation reservable ?} --No--> CannotbeReserved[The button says 'Cannot be reserved' + Is disabled]